Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 to shape future development direction, set priorities and develop our road map.

-In early 2023, the Velociraptor team has distributed a community survey which was very well received.
+In early 2023, the Velociraptor team distributed a community survey which was very well received.
 We are grateful to the community members who took the time to respond.
 As an open source project, we depend on our community to contribute.
 There are many ways